Anwar Kamal Khan

-He was elected as member of the in March 1997 for a six-year term.
+He was elected as member of the Senate of Pakistan in March 1997 for a six-year term.
 He served as a member of the Senate Standing Committee on Water and Power and on Local Government and Rural Development and also on Functional Committee on Problems of Less Developed Areas.
 He was elected to the provincial assembly in the 2002 elections defeating his longstanding rivals the late Pir Khalid Raza Zakori, serving as Pakistan Muslim League (Nawaz) parliamentary leader in the province for nearly five years.

 A former opponent of action against the Taliban, after losing the 2008 provincial elections he led his tribe in operation against the Taliban in the Lakki Marwat area.

 He died on 13 February 2012 due to two sudden heart attacks at Lady Reading Hospital in Peshawar.